KellyWemmer/KellyWemmer/README.md

   <h1>Hello!</h1>
   <div class="body">
     <div>
       <h4>My name is Kelly and I'm a Full Stack Developer who enjoys continuous learning.
-Feel free to browse my respositories to see what projects I've been working on.
+Feel free to browse my repositories to see what projects I've been working on.
 If you would like to contact me, please click below.</h4>
     </div>
     <br>
       <div align="center">